-- A Construction Network Management Plan shall be prepared highlighting but not limited to the following: - Creating temporary parking bays within the proposed construction zone for construction related vehicles, machinery or delivery of materials.
-Ample space exists within the proposed construction zone for such temporary bays.
-Such bays shall be identified prior to the construction of works. - Install lighting for the duration of the project in accordance with relevant Australian Standards. - Outline the construction conditions and temporary environmental protection measures to manage the impact of construction activities.
-The plans must be consistent with the environmental management measures documented in this report, and the conditions of any licences or permits issued by government authorities (if any). - The plan is to identify the auditing and inspection requirements and determine the framework for the management of key environmental issues for construction. - Preparation and implementation of a Construction Traffic Management Plan incorporating but not limited to the following: - Encouraging the delivery of any large machinery, which would otherwise disrupt traffic further or pose a risk to pedestrians, outside of peak periods.
-Peak periods, if any, should be determined prior to the commencement of construction and following an observational analysis of traffic and pedestrian activity along the subject site. - Install temporary barriers between any currently publicly accessible areas and the relevant construction zone to avoid pedestrians and any vehicles entering the construction zone.
-The temporary barrier shall be a minimum height of 1.6 m and maximise sight lines for vehicles as well as pedestrians, where possible. - Including pedestrian awareness as part of any induction program for any staff associated with the onsite works.
+- A Construction Traffic and Access Management Plan shall be prepared and implemented addressing but not limited to the following: - Creating temporary parking bays within the proposed construction zone for construction related vehicles, machinery or delivery of materials.
+Such bays shall be identified prior to the construction of works. - $\circ\,$ Install lighting for the duration of the project in accordance with relevant Australian Standards. - Outline the construction conditions and temporary environmental protection measures to manage the impact of construction activities.
+The plans must be consistent with the environmental management measures documented in this REF, and the conditions of any licences or permits issued by government authorities (if any). - The Plan is to identify the auditing and inspection requirements and determine the framework for the management of key environmental and traffic issues for construction. - Encouraging the delivery of any large machinery, which would otherwise disrupt traffic or pose a risk to pedestrians, outside of peak periods.
+Peak periods, if any, should be determined prior to the commencement of construction and following an observational analysis of traffic and pedestrian activity along the subject site.

+- Install temporary barriers between any currently publicly accessible areas and the relevant construction zone to avoid pedestrians and any vehicles entering the construction zone.
+The type of temporary barrier in use on site will vary as the construction progresses in accordance with the requirements from Transdev (Light Rail Operator) and maximise sight lines for vehicles as well as pedestrians, where possible. - Including pedestrian awareness as part of any induction program for any staff associated with the onsite works.